-- (a) Where an ASM, SASM or PASM has served less than 12 months and has a reduction in discretionary leave or has no discretionary leave entitlement, the leave calculation will be reduced according to the appropriate ratio below: - (i) Five weeks' leave entitlement: (i.e.no discretionary leave) 10 percent of the period worked less any leave taken - (ii) Six weeks' leave entitlement : (i.e. five weeks' annual leave and one week's discretionary leave) 12 percent of the period worked less any leave taken - (iii) Seven weeks' leave entitlement: (i.e. five weeks' annual leave and two weeks' discretionary leave) 14 percent of the period worked less any leave taken - (iv) Eight weeks' leave entitlement: (i.e. five weeks' annual leave and three weeks' discretionary leave) 16 percent of the period worked less any leave taken - (b) Employees with short service who have insufficient accrued leave will be able to take leave in advance to cover the period when the Institute is officially closed between Christmas and New Year.
+- (a) Employees with less than 12 months' full service in any one year will have leave calculated at 18% of the period worked less any leave taken. - (b) Where the employee has served less than 12 months and has reduced entitlement to discretionary leave, the leave calculation will be reduced according to the appropriate ratio below: - Five weeks' leave entitlement: (i.e. no discretionary leave) 10 % of the period worked less any leave taken - Six weeks' leave entitlement: (i.e. five weeks' annual leave and one weeks' discretionary leave) 12 % of the period worked less any leave taken - Seven weeks' leave entitlement: (i.e. five weeks' annual leave and two weeks' discretionary leave) 14 %of the period worked less any leave taken - Eight weeks' leave entitlement: (i.e. five weeks' annual leave and three weeks' discretionary leave) 16% of the period worked less any leave taken - (c) Employees with short service who have insufficient leave will be permitted to anticipate their leave entitlement for the following year.